Zwelihle-M/next-takealot-ecommerce/README.md

-# Next js 13 Ecommerce admin dashboard
+# Next js 13 Ecommerce website

 I built this website using Next.js and the MERN stack.
 Next.js is a React-based framework that I used to enable server-side rendering